nextflow-io/nf-validation/docs/samplesheets/samplesheetToList.md

 !!! note

-    This will mimic the `fromSamplesheet` channel factory as it was in [nf-validation](https://github.com/nextflow-io/nf-validation).
+    This will mimic the `fromSamplesheet` channel factory, found in the previous [nf-validation](https://github.com/nextflow-io/nf-validation).

 ### Use as a channel operator

-The function can be used with the `.flatMap` channel operator to create a channel from samplesheets that are already in a channel:
+Alternatively, the function can be used with the `.flatMap` channel operator to create a channel from samplesheet paths that are already in a channel:

 ```groovy
 Channel.of("path/to/samplesheet").flatMap { samplesheetToList(it, "path/to/json/schema") }